Financial-Times/origami/components/o-syntax-highlight/MIGRATION.md

 ### Migrating from v3 to v4

-V4 has dropped support for use through Bower.
-If you have been using Bower, you will need to follow the [bower to npm migration guide](https://origami.ft.com/documentation/tutorials/bower-to-npm/).

 When using Sass, you will need to add `node_modules` to your `includePath` as well as either:

 - Update your code to use the fully qualified package name, i.e.: `@import "@financial-times/o-brand/main"`, or